-If you decide to cancel your BMSC exam registration, you must notify DecisionHealth within 30 days prior to your scheduled exam date for a full refund.
 Candidates registered for BMSC exams have 90 days from the day they register to take an initial or retake exam.
-If you do not take the exam within those 90 days and do not cancel within the allowed timeframe, your registration fee is non-refundable and nontransferable.
+If you do not register for and take the exam within those 90 days and do not cancel your exam registration with Prometric within the allowed timeframe, your registration fee is non-refundable and non-transferable.
+Contact customer service for more information at 1-855-CALL-DH1 or customer@decisionhealth.com.